 Introduction: Bay Area Medical Academy wants to protect students, faculty, and staff and our information resources.
 To be compliant with federal regulations, this important notification is distributed to the Campus community.
-Courts have recently imposed fines against individuals found guilty of violating copyright laws.
-The purpose of this policy is to officially notify all students, faculty, and staff that it is a violation of federal law and Bay Area Medical Academy policy to share and/or distribute copyrighted materials without the permission of the copyright holder.
-Violators may be subject to civil and criminal prosecution under federal law, as well as personal sanctions specified in the Bay Area Medical Academy policy.
-The following is the Bay Area Medical Academy Copyright Infringement Policy.
+Courts have imposed fines against individuals found guilty of violating copyright laws.
+The purpose of this policy is to officially notify all students, faculty, and staff that it is a violation of federal law to share and/or distribute copyrighted materials without the permission of the copyright holder.